Spanish architecture: Romanesque

-The full Romanesque architecture arrived with the influence of Cluny through the Way of Saint James, that ends in the Cathedral of Santiago de Compostela.
+Later Romanesque architecture arrived with the influence of Cluny through the Way of Saint James, that ends in the Cathedral of Santiago de Compostela.
 The model of the Spanish Romanesque in the 12th century was the Cathedral of Jaca, with its characteristic plan and apse, and its "chessboard" decoration in stripes, called taqueado jaqués.
 As the Christian Kingdoms advanced southwards, this model spread throughout the reconquered areas with some variations.
 Spanish Romanesque also shows the influence of Spanish pre-Romanesque styles, mainly Asturian and Mozarabic, but there is also a strong Moorish influence, especially the vaults of Córdoba's Mosque, and the multifoil arches.
 In the 13th century, some churches alternated in style between Romanesque and Gothic.
 Aragón, Navarra and Castile-Leon are some of the best areas for Spanish Romanesque architecture.

 Gothic

 The Gothic style arrived in Spain in the 12th century.
 In this time, late Romanesque alternated with a few expressions of pure Gothic architecture like the Cathedral of Ávila.
 The High Gothic arrived in all its strength through the Way of St. James in the 13th century, with some of the purest Gothic cathedrals, with French and German influences: the cathedrals of Burgos, León and Toledo.